mithunparab/chat-with-documents/README.md

 The application is now configured to use your provided API keys and credentials, and it supports both cloud-based LLMs and local LLMs via Ollama.

 ---

-**Commit these changes to your repository.** This should be the final set of corrections needed.
-Thank you for your immense patience throughout this debugging process.
-I am confident this setup will work for you.